autoplot/documentation/javadoc/org/das2/qds/util/AsciiHeadersParser.md

-# org.das2.qds.util.AsciiHeadersParserThis additional support for parsing ascii data looks at the comment block in
+# org.das2.qds.util.AsciiHeadersParser

- an ASCII file for a structured set of Dataset tags further describing the data.
+This additional support for parsing ascii data looks at the comment block in an ASCII file for a structured set of Dataset tags further describing the data.
 This is loosely formatted JSON that describes each column of the data file more abstractly than the AsciiParser.

  This is based on QDataSet metadata tags, as much as possible.

-AsciiHeadersParser( )
+# AsciiHeadersParser( )

 ***